 The mission of International Peace Initiatives is to promote cultures of peace by supporting sustainable initiatives that improve livelihoods and enhance quality of life.
-IPI-U.S. helps fund, and gives advice and technical assistance to IPI-Kenya, which runs all operations in Meru, Kenya
+IPI-U.S. is a registered 501(c)(3) nonprofit that helps fund, and gives advice and technical assistance to IPI-Kenya, which runs all operations in Meru, Kenya.

 International Peace Initiatives envisions a world where violence, poverty and disease no longer exist and every individual lives in dignity and with integrity.

 Specifically, IPI builds a new generation of leaders through peace and ethical leadership programs, and provides orphans, women living with HIV/AIDS, survivors of violence, and communities with the tools and resources to move from violence, poverty, and crisis to stability and self-reliance, thereby building resilient communities.

 - Participatory and holistic approach to development and peace-building

 - Human rights, child rights and women’s rights focus

 - We embrace practices that enhance environmental, social and economic sustainability

 Dr. Karambu Ringera first met a group of women who were who were living with HIV/AIDS in July of 2002.
 The women were meeting at her mother’s home and they all were struggling to support themselves and their children.
 They asked her whether she could assist them in sending their children to school and also if she could help the women living with AIDS get medication.
 She said to the women, “I am just a student and really have no money.
 However, I will think about your request.